StepChangeCharity/web-application-seed/ReadMe.md

 npm start
 ```

-Once `start` has been called a development server is spun up which allows you to browse the application in its current state.
+Once `npm start` has been called a development server is spun up which allows you to view the application in its current state.
 To do this visit http://localhost:8080 in your browser.

 The development server is created from the `webpack-dev-server` package and creates the files to serve in memory based on the Webpack configuration that it is passed.
 For more information see the "Dependencies Explained" section.

+By default the `npm start` command serves the development configuration (unoptimised) if you wish to develop against the production version then use `npm start:prod` instead.

 Your source files can be debugged through the browser in the normal way.
-In the case of Chrome hit `F12` to launch the debugger, in the `Sources` tab expand the `webpack://` section and the the `.` folder.
+In the case of Chrome hit `F12` to launch the debugger, in the `'Sources'` tab expand the `'webpack://'` section and the the `'.'` folder.
 Here you will find your source files to which breakpoints can be attached.

-The development server will also refresh the content of your application whenever you make a change.
+The development server will also refresh the content of your application whenever you make a change and a notifier has been created which alerts you in the Windows System Tray as to whether the build was subsequently successful (saving you monitoring the console window).

+## NPM Scripts